Saints Peter and Paul is the oldest church building in continuous use in the City of Detroit.

 On the feast of Ss.
 Peter and Paul, June 28, 2015, the Homeless Jesus sculpture, by Timothy Schmalz, graciously donated by an anonymous patron, has been installed on Jefferson.

+Congregation.
 Our parishioners for the first 70 years or so were 95% Irish, with the remainder French Canadian.
-Many of these were prominent Detroit families who lived along Jefferson, and for whom Detroit streets were later named (such as Beaufait, Moran and Willis).
+Many of these were prominent Detroit families who lived along Jefferson, and for whom Detroit streets were later named (such as Beaufait, Dwyer, Moran, Mt.
+Elliott and Willis).
 The area was heavily residential until the turn of the 20th century.

 The Immigrant Society and St. Elizabeth Benevolent Society were established during the church’s early years and the parish helped support the first orphanage in the city too.
 Our second Jesuit pastor, Fr.
 Friedan, started the first St. Vincent DePaul conference in the Detroit diocese in 1886 at Ss.
 Peter and Paul.